-Risk and Environmental Services recognizes that Homecoming activities are an integral part of student body spirit and cohesion and for students, participation in parades is a long standing tradition.
+Risk Management recognizes that Homecoming activities are an integral part of student body spirit and cohesion and for students, participation in parades is a long standing tradition.
 This school year, we will be testing a pilot insurance program and will be waiving premium payments for all reported Homecoming parades.

-Homecoming Parades are considered a Hazard Class 1; which would normally not require notification to Risk & Environmental Services.
+Homecoming Parades are considered a Hazard Class 1; which would normally not require notification to Risk Management.
 However, completion of the CCF-798 (Request for Approval of School Organized Trip/Event for Students) will assist our department in documenting the parade activities.

 If you are required to submit proof of insurance to an outside agency for the Homecoming parade, you can submit a request on our website at http://ccsd.net/departments/risk-and-insurance-services/request-letter-of-insurance.

 Use of non-owned CCSD vehicles during the parade increases the risk exposure for the District.
-In an effort to protect the District, as well as the participants, Risk and Environmental Services has created some recommendations for Homecoming parades to assist school administrators.
+In an effort to protect the District, as well as the participants, Risk Management has created some recommendations for Homecoming parades to assist school administrators.